wikukarno/buanacoding/content/blog/working-with-collections-in-go-arrays-slices-and-maps-explained.md

 url: /2025/04/working-with-collections-in-go-arrays.html
 tags:
 - Go
+description: "Learn how to work with collections in Go: arrays, slices, and maps."
+keywords: ["Go", "arrays", "slices", "maps", "collections", "data structures"]
 ---

 When building applications in Go, it's common to work with groups of data.
 For example, you might want to store a list of user names, or map names to scores.
 In Go, you can use collections like arrays, slices, and maps to do that.